j3soon/omni-farm-isaac/README.md

    ./omnicli copy "omniverse://$NUCLEUS_HOSTNAME/Projects/$FARM_USER/Isaac/4.1/Results" "../../Results" cd ../..
    ```
+   When working with large files, compressing them before uploading/downloading is often more efficient, as handling many smaller files can slow down file transfer processes.

 > If you are not running Isaac Lab tasks, you can skip the remaining sections.
 However, you may want to take a look at the [FAQ section](#faq) for potential issues that may arise during submitting your tasks.
 If you encounter any issues, first search this document to see if it's addressed in the FAQ.
 If not, reach out to the cluster administrator for assistance.